Italian Aperitivo: Going to Italy for the Aperitif!

 But what Proscecco to serve for the Italian Aperitivo?

-We recently had an interview with one of Prosceco Fiol’s founders, Gian Luca Passi, to be published in our autumn magazine, which will be published on September 4th, and on our website exclusively for our subscribers.
+We recently had an interview with one of Prosceco Fiol’s founders, Gian Luca Passi, here.
 Want to know more, follow the hashtag #HowDoYouFiol on Instagram.

 You are less into Spirits?
 Peroni is what you need for your Italian Aperitivo!